Eden Waterproof Body Blossom

 October 8th, 2009

-The Wave is a dual stimulator which is a little different than either your typical rabbit (or even the slimmed down styles like the Silicone Intimate Diver, which I’ve tried) or C-shaped vibes (Rock Chick, anyone?) but that is exactly why it drew my attention.
+The Wave is a dual stimulator that is a little different than either your typical rabbit (or even the slimmed-down styles like the Silicone Intimate Diver, which I’ve tried) or C-shaped vibes (Rock Chick, anyone?), but that is exactly why it drew my attention.
 The longer handle which extends up toward the body, instead of away, drew me by its maneuverability.

 It also made for a good size reference, in my opinion.
 Sometimes those C-shaped dual stimulators are totally off base when it comes to size.
-Upon opening the package (a colourfully decorated plastic box), I noticed how long the toy was.
-From tip to tail it’s got some length – 10″ – and there’s the cord (which is a comfortable 27″ or so) and control/battery pack on top of it but that was to be expected.
+Upon opening the package (a colorfully decorated plastic box), I noticed how long the toy was.
+From tip to tail, it’s got some length – 10″ – and there’s the cord (which is a comfortable 27″ or so) and control/battery pack on top of it, but that was to be expected.

 What I wasn’t expecting was just how rigid the jelly material would be.
 I mean, jelly toys tend to be softer as a given.
 That’s precisely why some people prefer them but The Wave is definitely an exception.
 It’s not rock hard but it’s as firm or possibly firmer than some silicone toys I’ve tried.
 This really perplexes me because both the G-spot and clit stimulators have nubs on them, resulting in a potentially painful combination, especially if you like to grind like me.
 Furthermore, some people might find the nubs a hindrance to insertion so I’d recommend a water or silicone based lube.
 Otherwise, the firmness is something a lot of folks look for when it comes to G-spot stimulation.
 It just seems like a bad idea when paired with equally firm nubs.

 In terms of vibrations, the Wave runs on 2AA batteries.
 The control pack has two buttons – up and down – and a light to denote each setting of vibration.
-It’s a velvety, rubber-cote style controller which is easy to hold but nothing special.
-The 4 settings are all steady and the higher frequency vibration is centered at the clitoral nubs.
+It’s a velvety, rubber-cote-style controller which is easy to hold but nothing special.
+The 4 settings are all steady, and the higher frequency vibration is centered at the clitoral nubs.
 Intensity definitely decreases toward the G-spot stimulator.
 The Wave has a decent amount of vibration and my G-spot responded well.
-However, it’s worthy to note that my G-spot is much more sensitive to vibes than my clit.
+However, it’s worth noting that my G-spot is much more sensitive to vibes than my clit.
 Within a matter of moments, I was able to squirt despite the shortcomings of the Wave.

 The waterproofing makes washing with soap and water easy.
 I would recommend doing this before and after each use because of jelly’s porous nature.
 Swapping between partners or holes it something I can only suggest with condoms.
 While still tacky to the touch, the Wave seems less guilty of attracting lint as other jelly, probably because it’s so hard.
 Also, beware that skunky, jelly scent.
 The Wave is no exception in that department.

-was quite successful at making me wet; although, not at getting me off and I expect at least one type of orgasm when it comes to dual stimulation vibrators.
+The Wave was quite successful at making me wet, although not at getting me off, and I expect at least one type of orgasm when it comes to dual-stimulation vibrators.
 I think I would have been able to wrangle the Wave into an effective orgasm machine had Doc Johnson decided to make it either firm or nubby.
-As is, the Wave is no treat and I couldn’t even experiment with the handle because it hurt my clit.
+As is, the Wave is no treat, and I couldn’t even experiment with the handle because it hurt my clit.
 Still, I think Doc Johnson is on to something and, with a few modifications, this toy could make waves.

 Comment